localgovdrupal/docs/docs/src/microsites/how-to/add-custom-theme.md

 Once the new theme is ready, a developer will need to deploy then theme, then enable it through the Appearance UI of the control site.

-Note: Enable this theme, using the "Enable" button only, <strong>not</strong> the "Enable and set as default" button, even if you intend to use it as the default theme for every site.
+**Note**: Enable this theme, using the "Enable" button only, **not** the "Enable and set as default" button, even if you intend to use it as the default theme for every site.

 If you _do_ want to use it as the default theme for every site you can then hit the "Set as default" button.
 This 2-step process is needed to ensure all the blocks from the default theme get transition to the same block regions in your new theme.